Diamond Jubilee: Thanksgiving Service and Carriage Procession

 Her Majesty was overwhelmed by the support, love and respect her people have shown her during these days.
 To express her gratitude, she recorded a special address to nation – the first such address outside of the annual Christmas speeches in fifteen years.
 Calling th events marking her Diamond Jubilee a humbling experience, the Queen went on to say: “It has touched me deeply to see so many thousands of families, neighbours and friends celebrating together in such a happy atmosphere.
 I will continue to treasure and draw inspiration from the countless kindnesses shown to me in this country and throughout the Commonwealth.
 Thank you all.”

 To hear Her Majesty’s address, visit this link.
 To read more about the Thanksgiving Service, Carriage Procession and Flypast, visit this thread – The Diamond Jubilee Service of Thanksgiving and Carriage Procession.
-To learn more about other Diamond Jubilee events, visit this forum – The Diamond Jubilee 2012.Filed under British Royals
+To learn more about other Diamond Jubilee events, visit this forum – The Diamond Jubilee 2012.Filed under The United Kingdom

 Tagged Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee.